simao-ferreira/dotfiles/i3/README.md

 # i3

 ## Settings
-To instal packages in Mi3 use `sudo pacman -s <package-name>` or through pamac name as `Add/Remove software`.
+To install packages in Mi3 use `sudo pacman -s <package-name>` or through pamac name as `Add/Remove software`.
 To update to last versions use `sudo pacman -U`
 Is also possible to add user managed packages to pamac, to do this go to pamac top corner and under settings add `AUR`.

-Mi3 also brings a command line menu to manage settings, run it by pressing `$mod+Ctrl+b` or `bmenu` in the cmd line.
+Mi3 also brings a command line menu to manage settings, run it by pressing `$mod+Ctrl+b` or `bmenu` in the terminal.
-This will bring a text ui with options, like install a new kernel.
+This will bring a text UI with options, like install a new kernel.
 Or two, just in case it's needed for recovery options.
-This is important because Manjaro is a rolling distro based on Arch, and while is running behind the latest it can on ocasion break.
+This is important because Manjaro is a rolling distro based on Arch, and while is running behind the latest it can on occasion break.
 If it happens select a different kernel when booting.

-bmenu is also able to manage drivers, if gaming is an option and graphic is Nvidia it's necessary to install bumblebee drivers.
-This should be installed by default if the inicial OS installation was done correctly.
+bmenu is also able to manage drivers, if gaming is an option and graphic is NVIDIA it's necessary to install bumblebee drivers.
+This should be installed by default if the initial OS installation was done correctly.
-Check which graphics correct, if Nvidia optimus then use non-free graphics.
+Check which graphics correct, if NVIDIA optimus then use non-free graphics.

 Also gaps is enabled by default.

 ## Browser
 Mi3 comes with palemoon as default browser.
-Install firefox. `sudo pacman -S firefox` or through software manager Same for Chromium.
+Install Firefox. `sudo pacman -S firefox` or through software manager Same for Chromium.

-Firefox has some issues with webRTC calls and is not relliable in VPN mode.
+Firefox has some issues with webRTC calls and is not reliable in VPN mode.
 (add link)

 ## File Manager